 - Muscle spasms, cramps, or weakness

 - Trouble controlling your bladder or bowels if the bone spur presses on certain nerves in your spine (a symptom that's seen very rarely)

 Your symptoms might get worse when you exercise or try to move the affected joint.

 A bone spur can break off and get stuck in the lining of the joint.
 This is called a "loose body."
 It can lock up the joint and make it hard to move.

 Often, bone spurs are first evaluated by your regular doctor who will likely refer you to a specialist.
 You’ll probably need to see a rheumatologist or orthopedic doctor.
 Rheumatologists specialize in joint problems.
 Orthopedic doctors focus on the musculoskeletal system.
 Your doctor will feel the joint to check for a bump.
-He may also order an X-ray to help him to see the bone spur better.
+They may also order an X-ray to help them to see the bone spur better.